We believe this needs to change.

 Accessible services are identified by the International Symbol of Access – also known as the wheelchair symbol – which is now 50 years old.

-Is it time this symbol got an upgrade?
+Is it time this symbol was updated?

 As our project grew, so did our ambitions.
 Now, we are calling for a new International Symbol of Access – and we need your help.
-Click Get Involved to find out how.
+Click GET INVOLVED to find out how.